Canang is everywhere in Bali.

 “Why do they put them almost every where?
 Because our life is everywhere and god is everywhere.”

-What are these little baskets of flowers and incense that we almost trip over when walking the streets of Ubud?
+What are these little baskets of flowers and incense that seem to be everywhere?
+We almost trip over them when walking the streets of Ubud.
 These baskets are called canang and the offerings (flowers, mints, candy, incense, and sometimes cigarettes) are called the sari or essence.
 Canang sari is a form of banten or offering that is woven deep in the fabric of Balinese culture.

 Now, watch your step.

 - Canang explained by Bali Silent Retreat’s cultural advisor.

 - Get the scoop from a Balinese priest in the Bali Daily by the Jakarta Post.